freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-11-rose-intro.markdown

 cat ${ROSE_SRC}/tutorial/identityTranslator.C
 ```

+Recall you may simply click on terminal snippets such as the one above to immediately execute the commands in the terminal.
 You may also use your favorite text editor to open source files (nano, vim, and emacs).
 Alternatively, see the code below.

 ```cpp
 #include "rose.h"